Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 About the Role:

 Our client, a leading company in IoT is seeking an experienced Electronics Engineer to join their team on a contract basis.
-This role will focus on designing, developing, and testing electronic systems for cutting-edge products.
-The ideal candidate will have a strong background in circuit design, embedded systems, and hardware development, with a proven track record of delivering high-quality solutions in a fast-paced environment.
+This role will focus on designing, developing, and testing electronic systems for cutting-edge medical products.
+The ideal candidate will have a seasoned background in discrete Circuit Design, Embedded Systems, and Hardware Development, with a proven track record of delivering high-quality solutions in a fast-paced environment.

 Key Responsibilities: